Accelerated Nursing Program Advice from Nurses Who Did It

-Unfortunately, there can be misconceptions about second degree nursing programs.
-To the uninitiated, there can be the belief that the program is easy or that students don’t gain the same expertise as those in a traditional program.
+Unfortunately, there can be misconceptions about accelerated nursing programs.
+To the uninitiated, it can seem like they’re easy or that students don’t gain the same expertise as those in traditional programs.

 Don’t let the naysayers discourage you.
-In fact, the outcomes for second degree nursing programs are promising.
+In fact, the outcomes for accelerated programs are promising.

-According to the AACN, some employers look for second degree nursing students because of their skill and maturity.
+According to the AACN, some employers look for graduates of these programs because of their skill and maturity.
 Criner agrees, noting that a younger nurse may have less experience dealing with difficult personalities or sensitive situations.

 |Featured Bachelor’s Programs||Sponsored Content|